oracle/node-oracledb/doc/src/api_manual/connection.rst

     The default is 0, meaning that there is no timeout.

-    .. versionadded:: 3.0

-    An exception will occur if node-oracledb is not using Oracle client library version 18.1 or later.
+    An exception will occur if node-oracledb Thick mode is not using Oracle Client library version 18.1 or later.

 .. attribute:: connection.clientId